 Rustic Coffee Table

-This rustic coffee table plan is a simple small woodworking project that is easy to build and doesn't require much material.
-If you use old weathered 1x4 fencing (as indicated in this plan), your coffee table material can be virtually cost free (with the exception of a handful of screws or nails).
+This rustic coffee table plan is a simple woodworking project that is easy to build and doesn't require much material.
+If you use old weathered 1x4 fencing (as indicated in this plan), your coffee table material can be virtually cost-free (except for a handful of screws or nails).

 Rustic Coffee Table

-These plans assume that you are using 1x4 cedar fence boards where the actual thickness of the material is something close to 3/4 inches, and the width is close to 4 inches, but it doesn't have to match exactly.
+These plans assume that you are using 1x4 cedar fence boards where the actual thickness of the material is something close to 3/4 inches, and the width is about 4 inches.
 If you want, you can easily alter the plan to accommodate the materials of your choice.

 Materials List (all 1x4s)

-Although these coffee table plans can be modified to use any size material, this particular plan uses 1x4 fence boards exclusively.
+Note: Although you can modify these coffee table plans to use any size material, this plan uses 1x4 fence boards exclusively.

 Description Size Quantity